What Is It?

 - Be aware of and limit exposure to industrial agents at work such as nickel, chromate, asbestos and vinyl chloride.

 Facts to Know

-There are two major types of lung cancer—small-cell and non-small-cell.
-Small-cell lung cancer is the more aggressive but less common form, though overall survival rates are similar for both types.
+- There are two major types of lung cancer—small-cell and non-small-cell.
+Small-cell lung cancer is the more aggressive but less common form, though overall survival rates for the same stages are similar for both types.

 Questions to Ask

 Review the following Questions to Ask about lung cancer so you're prepared to discuss this important health issue with your health care professional.

 - What is my risk for lung cancer and how can I limit my risks?

 - How will I be informed of the results of my testing?

 - If I have lung cancer, what treatment options are available?

 - I've been exposed to second-hand smoke.
 Does that put me at risk for getting lung cancer?